seanlokeee/ServianCD/README.md

 Ensure **SSH KEY** step from local setup is completed prior to attempting pipeline setup.
 Tool used for CD of infrastructure and application is CircleCI which uses the pipeline configured under `.circleci/config.yml`

-As the pipeline is adding resources inside AWS, as well as SSH'ing into running EC2 instance, AWS credentials and SSH key pair must be set up as CircleCI global environment variables for the pipeline to execute.
-To do so, make sure CircleCI project is linked with the git repository before attempting the following steps:
+As the pipeline is adding resources inside AWS, as well as SSH'ing into running EC2 instance, AWS credentials and SSH key pair must be set up as CircleCI pipeline environment variables for the pipeline to execute.
+Make sure CircleCI project is linked with the git repository before attempting the following steps:
 1. Click on the project settings button followed by selecting environment variables section
 2. Add environment variables for the fields in AWS credentials obtained from your security credentials in AWS management console.
 Ensure the variable names are all capitals and values are all a single line of text
 3. `cat ~/.ssh/ServianSSHKeyPair.pub | pbcopy` outputs file's contents & copies them.
 Add an environment variable, **TF_VAR_public_key**, paste the output into the value field